Graylog2/documentation/pages/getting_started.rst

 Extra Credit - Graphs
 ^^^^^^^^^^^^^^^^^^^^^

 Let’s start by searching for all messages within the last 1 hour.
-To do this, click Search, select Search in the last 1 hour, and leave the search bar blank.
-Once the search results populate, expand the messages field and select *Quick Values*.
+To do this, click *Search*, select Search in the last 1 hour, and leave the search bar blank.
+Once the search results populate, expand the messages field in the Search results sidebar and select *Quick Values*.
 Click *Add to dashboard* to add this entire pie chart and data table to your dashboard.

 .. image:: /images/gs_19-graphdash.png